 Dream beach for experienced bodyboarders and surfers

-Sandy Beach, or Break Neck Beach as it is colloquially known among locals, is located in the southwest of the island of Oahu, not far from Honolulu and only a stone's throw away from the famous Hanauma Bay.
+Sandy Beach, or Break Neck Beach as it is colloquially known among locals, is located in the southwest of the island of Oahu.
+It is not far from Honolulu and only a stone's throw away from the famous Hanauma Bay.
 The beach is especially popular among risk-taking locals, who plunge into the gigantic powerful waves every day with surfboards or bodyboards.
-Visitors usually come here only if they themselves have very good surfing skills and want to throw themselves into the gigantic waves, or to watch the surfers in action from a safe distance.
+Visitors usually come here only if they have very good surfing skills and want to throw themselves into the gigantic waves, or to watch the surfers in action from a safe distance.
 If you watch them, you might think it's child's play to conquer the waves on a board.
 In reality, however, it is insanely dangerous as a beginner with little to no experience to dive into the powerful waves.
 No other beach in Oahu has as many accidents as Sandy Beach.
 This causes even some of the locals to avoid the beach and its powerful waves.

 Good to know